autruonggiang/learn-BEM/README.md

 # BEM
-- Là tiêu chuẩn đặt tên class khi viết CSS.
+- The naming standard for writing CSS.

-## Ý nghĩa:
+## Meaning:
-- Viết tắt của: Block Element Modifier.
+- Abbreviation for: Block Element Modifier.
-    + Block: Khối.
+    + Block: Container.
-    + Element: Thành phần trong khối.
+    + Element: Component within the container.
-    + Modifier: Bổ sung ý nghĩa cho `Block` hoặc `Element`.
+    + Modifier: Adds meaning to a Block or Element.

-## Tại sao phải dùng BEM?
+## Why use BEM?
-- Mỗi người đặt một kiểu.
-- Members đặt class trùng nhau, CSS đè lên nhau.
+- Consistency in naming conventions.
+- Avoids conflicts when multiple developers work on the same project.

+- Prevents CSS styles from being overridden by others.

-## Cú pháp
+## Syntax
 - .block
 - .block__element

 - .block--modifier
 - .block__element--modifier

-## Tính ứng dụng
+## Applications
-- Xây dựng layout website.
+- Building website layouts.
-- Xây dựng thành phần trên website.
+- Constructing components on a website.

-## Ưu điểm
+## Advantages
-- Tính rõ ràng.
-- Tái sử dụng dễ dàng.
-- Giúp cả team làm việc với nhau dễ dàng.
-- Tính module, không lo CSS của class này ảnh hưởng lên CSS của class khác.
+- Clear and consistent naming.
+- Easy reusability of code.
+- Facilitates collaboration within a team.
+- Encourages a modular approach, reducing the risk of style conflicts.

-## Nhược điểm
+## Disadvantages
-- Tên class dài.
+- Longer class names.
-- Một số người cho là xấu.
+- Some find it visually unappealing.

-## Khi nào dùng BEM là PHÙ HỢP?
+## When is BEM suitable?
-- Dự án nhiều members.
+- Large projects with multiple team members.
-- Dự án lớn, số lượng pages nhiều hoặc số lượng các thành phần trên giao diện nhiều.
+- Projects with numerous pages or a high number of interface components.

-## Thực hành
+## Practical examples
-- Làm button.
+- Creating a button.
-- Làm message.
+- Designing a message.
-- Làm một thành phần trên website.
+- Developing a component for a website.